venkat1707/anz-hybrid-labs/Guide/_index.md

 - Enter the user name and password (defaults "jumpstart" and "JS123!!") and log-in to the Linux VM.

-- create an empty onboarding script file using the nano editor, and paste the script content from your local machine (you can paste by right-clicking inside the nano editor window).
+- Create an empty onboarding script file using the nano editor, and paste the script content from your local machine (you can paste by right-clicking inside the nano editor window).

   ```shell
   nano onboardingscript.sh